Maryland Terrapins women's basketball: Notable players

+Roster

 2007–08 season

 Head coach Brenda Frese announced during the pre-season that she was pregnant.
 Because of this, she was unable to coach from the sidelines for most of the regular season.
 Newcomer assistant coach Daron Park would take on the role of acting head coach.
 With the coaching changes, the Terps improved to a 30–3 record, and ranked 5 and 6 in the AP and Coaches polls respectively.
 Key returning players include Marissa Coleman, Laura Harper, Crystal Langhorne, and Kristi Toliver, all of whom were on the 2006 NCAA Championship team.
 With the loss of Shay Doron, whose #22 jersey was honored this season, Frese brought in 5 recruits.
 Two weeks after giving birth to twin boys, Frese returned to the sidelines during the ACC women's basketball tournament.
 Maryland eventually lost to Duke in the semifinals.